surrey rankings property-market

 HMLR Price Paid Data ranks Surrey postcodes by median sold price over the trailing 12 months.
 Here is where prices are highest, what drives them, and what the sold data tells you that the asking price doesn't.

-This post ranks the ten Surrey postcodes with the highest median sold price over the trailing twelve months, explains what drives the price premium, and covers what the HMLR sold price record tells you — and doesn’t tell you — about buying at the top of the Surrey market.
+This post ranks the ten Surrey outcodes with the highest median sold price over the trailing twelve months, explains what drives the price premium, and covers what the HMLR sold price record tells you — and doesn’t tell you — about buying at the top of the Surrey market.

 PAF / licensing note: HMLR PPD is published under the Open Government Licence v3.0.
-The ranking below shows postcodes and median prices only — never individual property addresses.
+The ranking below shows outcodes and median prices only — never individual property addresses.
 This is consistent with the data’s intended use and the PAF licensing rules that govern address-level data.

 How the ranking works